jjmccollum/itsee-to-open-cbgm/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat)](https://choosealicense.com/licenses/mit/)

+## Before You Continue Reading

+For all practical purposes, and especially in terms of user-friendliness, this utility has been superseded by David Flood's Apparatus Explorer (https://github.com/d-flood/apparatus-explorer); for more details, including a web app version of this tool, see https://www.davidaflood.com/blog/an-online-digital-critical-apparatus/.
+I do not anticipate making any further updates to this project, so if you are using it, consider switching to Apparatus Explorer.

 ## About This Project

 The Institute for Textual Scholarship and Electronic Editing (ITSEE) has developed and maintains a collation editor that accepts manuscript transcriptions in JSON format (converted from TEI XML format), resegments and classifies them according to user specifications, and outputs a finalized collation in TEI XML format.
 The editor is freely available as a standalone utility (https://github.com/itsee-birmingham/standalone_collation_editor) or as a component to be embedded in a platform with access to a database (https://github.com/itsee-birmingham/collation_editor_core).
 Given this editor's status as an established and commonly-used tool for biblical manuscript collation, I have made the open-cbgm library (https://github.com/jjmccollum/open-cbgm) flexible enough to parse ITSEE Collation Editor outputs with minimal changes in formatting.
 As a result, the only change that needs to be made to the output of the ITSEE Collation Editor for it to work with the open-cbgm library is the addition of local stemmata under its `<app>` (textual apparatus entry) elements.